 There are plenty of Yoga poses you can do for balance and although some require contortion on the ground, a few can be done from your desk.

-For the Tree Pose, place a foot against the inside of your opposite knee.
+For the Tree Pose, place a foot against the inside of your opposite leg, either on the calf or the thigh (never directly on the knee).
 Imagine you’re making a ‘4’ and balance like that.
 Take deep breaths and hold the position for as long as you want.
 When you switch legs, try to match that time.

 Becoming Fit While You Work